Office of Sustainability Team

 Dedee DeLongpré Johnston

-In his role as Assistant Director for Sustainable Engagement, Brian works to develop current and future leaders at Wake Forest, equipping students, staff, and faculty with the skills, knowledge, experiences, and sense of empowerment needed to make impactful change.
-He directs the office’s internship program, SLG (the sustainability leadership group for first-year students), Greeks Go Green, and the faculty/staff Green Team.
-He also oversees behavior change initiatives in support of climate action.
-Brian holds a bachelor’s degree in environmental studies from Bucknell University and a master’s in environmental management from Duke.
+In his role as Assistant Director for Sustainability Engagement, Brian Cohen works to develop current and future leaders at Wake Forest, equipping students, staff, and faculty with the skills, knowledge, experiences, and sense of empowerment needed to make impactful change.
+He directs the office’s student internship program, SLG (the sustainability leadership group for first-year students), and other peer leadership groups, focusing on initiatives that support climate action and engaged learning.
+He also facilitates operational working groups and behavior change opportunities in support of the university’s carbon neutrality goals.
+Brian holds a BA in environmental studies from Bucknell University and a Master’s in Environmental Management from Duke University.

 Budget and Administrative Coordinator

-Kim Couch is the Budget and Administrative Coordinator for the Office of Sustainability and the Center for Energy, Environment and Sustainability (CEES).
+Kim Couch is the HR and Sustainability Coordinator for the Office of Sustainability and Human Resources.
+In this role, she manages all I9s for newly-hired employees and conducts verification of employment.
+On the sustainability side, Kim oversees the administrative functions and financial operations of the office.
 She graduated from Salem College in 1998 with a Bachelor of Science in mathematics.
-She joined the staff of WFU in May 2015.
+Kim joined the staff of WFU in May 2015.